-Sarah Jones (Vice-Chair)
+Sarah Jones (Chair)

-There are many fantastic things about U3A.
+There are many fantastic things about u3a.
 I love the fact that we are all in the same boat.
-Everyone who comes to U3A is looking to expand and enrich their lives by doing things that are fun, learning things that are new, reinforcing things we have met before and meeting others.
+Everyone who comes to u3a is looking to expand and enrich their lives by doing things that are fun, learning things that are new, reinforcing things we have met before and meeting others.
 There is no pressure, so it is all upside’.

 I had to stop full time employment much sooner than I had expected.
 It was a major shock.
 Like many of us, I focused so much on my work that I had spent no time developing my ‘third age’.
 I missed structure, thought provoking challenge and other people.
 As a psychologist, I know that to be happy and healthy, it is important to have focus, exercise your brain, feel you are contributing to society and spend time with like-minded people.
-I think I’ve just described the U3A!
-Looking at all that U3A offered I was excited by the choice.
+I think I’ve just described the u3a!
+Looking at all that u3a offered I was excited by the choice.

 Ernest Newhouse (Secretary)

-I finished my career as Financial Controller, BBC World Service, and after a year or so as a pensioner, unexpectedly found myself at the Barbican Centre as Director of Finance for 3 years.
-When that came to an end, I was asked to be Treasurer of the Amersham Museum, which was a lovely job as it had just received a large bequest which enabled it to modernise and to employ a part-time curator.
-I also became a trustee of the Amersham Almshouses.
-Ever since my wife Jean and I came to Amersham, which was our first home, I have belonged to the Lions Club and now have a 40 years service badge.
-I have lived in Amersham most of mymarried life, but spent 9 very happy years in Wells, Somerset, having gone there to work for Marley Tiles, and coming back at the behest of the BBC.
+of years and still volunteer as a steward.
+I served on my Parish Council for a number of years, including 3 as chairman and I am currently the treasurer of The Arts Society Amersham.
+Ever since my late wife Jean and I came to Amersham, which was our first home, I have belonged to the Lions Club and now have a 50 years service badge, but unfortunately the Club is winding up at the end of 2022.
+I have lived in Amersham most of my married life, but spent 9 very happy years in Wells, Somerset, having gone there to work for Marley Tiles, and coming back at the behest of the BBC.
 I belong to St Mary's church in the old town and for many years I administered the Planned Giving scheme there.
-I joined the U3A just before the barrier came down and waiting list was introduced.
-I belong to a number of groups; currently I convene Local History 2.
-The U3A does not dominate my life, but it has certainly enhanced it.
+I joined the u3a just before the barrier came down and waiting list was introduced.
+I belong to a number of groups; currently I convene the Singers group.
+The u3a does not dominate my life, but it has certainly enhanced it.

-Sue Harold-Berry (Treasurer)
+Sue Harold-Barry (Treasurer)

 I am a step-grandmother to ten and grandmother to one.
-When I joined Chiltern U3A in 2009 I already knew many of the members as I was following in the footsteps of my husband Robin who had retired before me.
+When I joined Chiltern u3a in 2009 I already knew many of the members as I was following in the footsteps of my husband Robin who had retired before me.
 I volunteered as an Excursions organiser, and joined a number of groups.
 In 2012 we were struggling to find not only a Chairman but also a Treasurer.
-I felt that CU3A was too important for me not to step forward and do what I could by standing for election as the latter.
+I felt that Cu3a was too important for me not to step forward and do what I could by standing for election as the latter.
 I have been very glad that I did.

 Helen Beaumont (Membership Secretary)

-I have been a member of Chiltern U3A since 2006 and Membership Secretary since 2009.
+I have been a member of Chiltern u3a since 2006 and Membership Secretary since 2009.
 I worked for the Bank of England and met my husband Kevin there.
 I have lived almost all of our married life in Little Chalfont.
 We have a daughter Alexandra, a son Christopher and three lovely grandsons.
 When our children reached their teens I retrained and worked for a number of years for Old Amersham Travel and laterly Allways Pacific.